ExMachinaSAGL/sentioo/README.md

 # sentioo
-A configurable notification system, based on server sent events.
+A configurable notification system, based on server sent events (SSE).

-## Description
-Sentioo is a configurable notification system that can be integrated as a module in a Vue.js web application.
+It can be integrated as a module in a Vue.js web application.
 It displays notifications that are published by the backend on a [server-sent-events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) feed.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ExMachinaSAGL/sentioo/master/docs/images/dropdown.png" alt="The default dropdown view" width="500px"/>